Affiliate marketing is and always will be a popular marketing channel. That’s because of brand awareness and sales it brings at a low initial cost.

 How to Set Up an Affiliate Marketing Program on Instagram

 Before doing all the research to find quality influencers for Instagram affiliate marketing, set up an affiliate marketing program.
 There are only two steps:

 An affiliate network enables you to offer influencers a share of revenue generated by them.
 Typically, influencers get something called an “affiliate link” that they can put in their Insta bio or ‘Swipe up’ stories and ask the followers to use it to visit your site.

 The affiliate network tracks that URL and compensates based on revenue generated by customers that came from that URL.

-Some big companies have their private affiliate networks, but most find it practical to use existing software like Social Snowball for Shopify.
+Some big companies have their private affiliate networks, but most find it practical to use an affiliate SaaS like Social Snowball for Shopify.